 When it comes to real estate, the bottom line is simple; leads.
-New listings are your lifeblood, and finding ways to acquire them is the top reason real estate pros turn to the internet for marketing and advertising.
+New listings are your lifeblood, and finding ways to acquire them is the top reason real estate professionals turn to the internet for marketing and advertising.
 But what’s the best way to track down new leads?
 The tool might have more to do with looking back than looking forward.

 Build Reviews into Your ServicesGood reviews are important.
 But a steady stream of new reviews is even more so.
 Your competitors haven’t stopped acquiring reviews, and neither should you.
-Think about how you can make it easy for clients to review your real estate agency without it being an inconvenience.
+Think about how you can make it clear for clients to review your real estate firm without it being an inconvenience.
 Add a review link to invoice emails.
 Get in touch with clients a week or two after the fact and ask them about their experience.
 Then see whether or not they would be interested in posting something online.
-You can even create a simple reviews section into your website using a free plugin like this.
+You can even design a simple reviews section into your website using a free plugin like this.
 Reviews are a resource that compounds over time.
 Think of your body of online reviews as a something that takes effort in the moment, but yields results forever after.

 Reviews as the Magic MirrorA big body of awesome reviews, and a simple system to bring in more, is all well and good.
 But the value of reviews doesn't end with building your professional image and brand.
 They're also great inspirational material.
 Create a system of rewards for people on your team who generate new reviews.
 Adorn your walls with highlights from real reviews.
 Reviews can help you see beyond the bubble, and understand more about what you need to do to succeed.

-Getting Started with ReviewsHere are some so easy steps to start collecting and leveraging reviews from your clients, today.
+Getting Started with ReviewsHere are some unbelievably easy steps to start collecting and leveraging reviews from your clients, today.
 1) Create a Yelp profile, and use social media icons to link to it from your website.
 2) Add a survey or feedback form to your invoicing, to identify happy clients who might be willing to write a review.
-3) Feature longer testimonials on your website to provide ‘social proof’ about your brokerage.
+3) Feature longer testimonials on your website to provide ‘social proof’ about your real estate business.
 4) Use a free review plugin to capture new reviews right on your website.
 5) Get to know your clients during your normal interactions, then expand the relationship to social media.
 Once you have a good online rapport, ask if they'd be able to write a short review or recommendation.

 How have reviews and public comments impacted your business?
 We’d love to hear about it, in our own public comments section!